 - original driving licence (a paper version if you don't have a photo licence) if your job involves driving for work reasons.

-- compliance with the Baseline Personnel Security Standard (BPSS), including a satisfactory basic check of unspent criminal convictions through Disclosure Scotland.
+- compliance with the Baseline Personnel Security Standard (BPSS).
+This includes a satisfactory basic check of unspent criminal convictions through Disclosure Scotland.
 This is applicable where the post uses the council’s computer network.

 Your conditional offer email will confirm what documents we need from you.
-It's vital that you return your documents straight away.
-This is so that we can arrange your start date once all checks have been completed correctly.
+It's vital that you return these straight away.
+This is so that we can arrange your start date once all checks have been completed.